 - 22.8.1 In order to significantly reduce the design, R&D and components costs for 2020 and 2021, a number of components or assemblies will be homologated for the 2021 Championship.
 Such components or assemblies will be known as "Homologated Components" (HC) and will be referred to with the suffix "-H" following their main classification (e.g. "LTC-H", "TRC-H"). - 22.8.2 The specification of HC during the 2021 Championship will be determined by their specification in one of three possible freeze dates: - a.
 The earliest date between the date of P1 of the first Competition of the 2020 Championship, or 1 September 2020.
 This date is denoted as "R1-2020" for the purposes of this Article. - b.
-The earliest date between the date of P1 of the eighth Competition of the 2020 Championship, or 15 October 2020.
+30 September 2020.
 This date is denoted as "mid-2020" for the purposes of this Article. - c.
 The date of P1 of the first Competition of the 2021 Championship.
-This date is denoted as "R1-2021" for the purposes of this Article.

-- 22.8.3 From the defined freeze date, the specification of HC may not change, save for the following exceptions: - a.
+This date is denoted as "R1-2021" for the purposes of this Article. - 22.8.3 From the defined freeze date, only a single specification of any assembly, system, or component classified as HC may be used during the 2021 Championship, and this specification may not change, save for the following exceptions: - a.
 Minimal changes for safety, reliability or cost reasons. - b.
 Changes for driver comfort, or for the installation of a new driver.
-For the avoidance of doubt, changes which are intended to improve the functionality of the driver will not be accepted (e.g. new switch layout to increase the number of available options). - c.
+For the avoidance of doubt, changes which are intended to improve the functionality of the driver will not be accepted (e.g. new switch layout to increase the number of available options).

+- c.
 Changes of supplier, if the existing HC supplier is unable to continue the supply of a component or sub-assembly.
 In such cases, the specification of the new component or sub-assembly must be as close as possible to that of the component or subassembly it replaces. - d.
 Changes due to regulation changes, legality fixes or the installation of FIA-mandated components. - e.
 Minimal setup options of parts of the HC.
 Such options may include, but are not limited to washers, spacers, spring stiffness, brackets, etc. In any case the FIA must be satisfied that these setup options do not constitute a fundamentally new design or specification of the HC. - f.
 Minimal modifications that can be applied onto a finished HC of the original design specification.
 Such modifications may include, but are not limited to, minor local machining, the drilling of a hole, or minor local reinforcement, which in the opinion of the FIA do not have a significant cost or functionality implication.